Limp Bizkit: Legacy and influence

 Limp Bizkit also had a major impact on the professional wrestling world.
 They famously provided the track "My Way" for the music video for the WrestleMania 17 clash between Steve Austin and The Rock.
 Fred Durst is also featured in the SmackDown!
 Just Bring It video game.
 They performed their buzz single "Crack Addict" and also during WWE Legend, The Undertaker's entrance at Wrestlemania 19.
 They are the favorite band of several wrestlers including former WWE Diva's Champion and fellow Jacksonville native Kelly Kelly and former AEW athlete Sonny Kiss.

 The band was negatively perceived in the early 21st century.
 In 2003, Guitar World readers voted Limp Bizkit the "worst band of the year".
 A 2013 Rolling Stone readers' poll voted Limp Bizkit as the third-worst band of the 1990s, behind Creed and Nickelback.
 The band was insulted by fellow musicians including Deftones' Chino Moreno and Slayer's Kerry King, with King admitting that Limp Bizkit's popularity made him consider quitting music.
 Slate noted how "liking Limp Bizkit can seem like an ethical failure: Durst's lyrics frequently affirm a noxious value system in which a seething hatred of The Man coexists with a seething hatred of women."
 The Independent stated that "Limp Bizkit was often... used as a similar shorthand for the misery bad rock music has apparently wrought upon the world."
 Following the band's set at Lollapalooza 2021, which was broadcast on Hulu, and the release of the song "Dad Vibes", the band began having a shift in public opinion, garnering positive responses from critics and audiences.
 The band's comeback album Still Sucks helped with the shifting opinion, with the album receiving mostly positive reviews.

-Limp Bizkit was mentioned in a scene between Jim Carrey's Dr. Robotnik and Idris Elba's Knuckles in the film Sonic the Hedgehog 2 (2022), where Robotnik compares Knuckles to being as useless as a "Limp Bizkit backstage pass".
+Limp Bizkit was mentioned in a scene between Jim Carrey's Dr. Robotnik and Sir Idris Elba's Knuckles in the film Sonic the Hedgehog 2 (2022), where Robotnik compares Knuckles to being as useless as a "Limp Bizkit backstage pass".

 Limp Bizkit appears in Generation Kill (2004), originally conceived by journalist Evan Wright as a three-part Rolling Stone magazine series, before being released as a full-length book and becoming a 2008 HBO mini-series under the same name.
 Generation Kill chronicles Wright's experience as a reporter traveling with a platoon of U.S. Recon Marines during the 2003 invasion of Iraq.
 While driving along a winding canal en route to Baghdad, a Ripped, Fuel-ed Corporal from Missouri named Josh Ray Person (played by actor James Ransone) memorably "recounts the band he formed after high school, Me or Society.
 A heavy-metal rap group, his band once opened for Limp Bizkit at a show in Kansas City.
 'We sucked, but so did they,' Person says.
 'The only difference is, they became famous right after we played together.
 I became a Marine.